 Taking portraits of any person can make you nervous, but taking photos of a celebrity?
-Now that’s nerve wracking.
-Celebrities often have little time to spare, so when you’re asked to photograph them, you have to make it quick and easy, yet at the same time be able to reach a comfort level with them that allows you to capture some great photos.
-In this video, professional photographer Hernan Rodriguez gives a few tips on shooting celebrities while photographing 5-time World Heavyweight Champion Boxer Evander Holyfield:
+Now that’s nerve-wracking.
+Celebrities often have little time to spare.
+So when you’re asked to photograph them, you have to make it quick and easy, yet at the same time be able to reach a comfort level with them that allows you to capture great photos.
+In this video, professional photographer Hernan Rodriguez gives a few tips on shooting celebrities while photographing five-time World Heavyweight Champion Boxer Evander Holyfield:

-- Be Prepared – Celebrities have limited time in their schedule (as do you), so make sure you make all necessary preparations before they arrive.
+- Be Prepared.
+Celebrities have limited time in their schedules, so make sure you make all necessary preparations before they arrive.
 Have your lights, backgrounds, and camera set up and your scene metered and ready to take shots as soon as your subject arrives.

-- Be Versatile – This is not so much saying that you should try many different looks and styles.
+- Be Versatile.
+This is not so much saying that you should try many different looks and styles.
 It’s quite possible that you know what style you want or you may find one that works right away.
 But always have the option to try different things.
-Have multiple lights, locations, and backgrounds prepared so that if your current look isn’t working you can easily try something else.
+Prepare multiple lights, locations, and backgrounds so that if your current look isn’t working you can easily try something else.

-- To Flash or Not? – Both strobes and continuous lights have their place in the studio.
-They can be used together or separately, and each have their advantages.
+- To Flash or Not?
+Both strobes and continuous lights have their place in the studio.
+They can be used together or separately, and each has its advantages.

-- Trust – Even with the best camera, lenses, and lighting equipment in the world, it’s hard to capture a good portrait when your subject isn’t comfortable.
+- Trust.
+Even with the best camera, lenses, and lighting equipment in the world, it’s hard to capture a good portrait when your subject isn’t comfortable.
 Most people don’t feel natural in front of a camera so it’s important as a photographer to gain the trust of your subject and make him/her feel comfortable.
-Chat with them, compliments them, and be friendly.
+Chat with them, compliment them, and be friendly.

 “I gotta be able to earn the trust of the subject.
 Once you do, everything else is just a formality.”